Examples of Last Name Basis in anime and manga.

 Ikkaku: Could you use their first names?
 It's a little confusing.

-Katagiri's first name hasn't been mentioned.
-Everyone refers to her by her surname.
+In the Everything But the Rain flashback arc, Katagiri's first name wasn't immediately introduced.
+Everyone referred to her by her surname.
 For her part, being the Ishida family's maid, she doesn't even refer to Ryuuken and his parents by name at all (his parents are the Master and Mistress and he's the "young master").
-She makes an exception for Masaki, however, by referring to her as "Masaki-sama".
+She makes an exception for Masaki, however, by referring to her as "Masaki-sama", and in one conversation calls Ryuuken "Ryuuken-sama" to emphasise that he really needs to listen to what she's telling him.
+He does.
+Her first name, Kanae, is only revealed when Isshin, who's telling this story, clarifies to Ichigo that Kanae later became Ryuuken's wife and Uryuu's mother... and died around the same time Masaki kicked it.

 The English dub performs a bizarre subversion mid-season.
 For the majority of the series, everyone refers to him as "Aizen," but in the middle of the Fake Karakura arc, without any explanation, the cast are suddenly on a First Name Basis with their most hated enemy.